mercadopago/devsite-docs/guides/payments/web-tokenize-checkout/personalization.en.md

 data-max-installments = 3
 ```

-> In case the maximum amount of installment is `1`, the checkout fees section will be skipped.
+> In case the maximum amount of installment is `1`, the checkout installment section will be skipped.
 The minimum value for this attribute is `1`.

 #### Discount